heoelri/adopac/labs/lab4/lab4.md

 ![save pipeline](img/lab4_save_pipeline01.png)

-Notice carefully that you are creating a trigger based on  changes made to a branch and inlcuding one branch and excluding two others.
+Notice carefully that you are creating a trigger based on  changes made to a branch and including one branch and excluding two others.

 * At this point we are only going to save this pipeline and run later.
 Hence click on the drop down "Save and Run" and Click on "Save"